 Generic domain names

 Before the web happened, there was FTP and email and Gopher.
 In those days, I was entranced by how much domain-names resembled the call-letters I used to get for radio stations — very cool way to “name” things.
 So, long before the domain-name land-rush, I got a handful of generic domain names.
-The list includes the domain for this site (haven.com oops, that one accidentally sold, replaced with haven2.com), bar.com, grill.com, pub.com, place.com, shelter.com, cafes.com and a few that got sold — television.com, ing.com and company.com.
-Some of those last ones made me a buncha dough.
+The list includes bar.com, grill.com, pub.com, shelter.com, cafes.com, and a few that got sold — corp.com, place.com, haven.com, ing.com and company.com.

 Before you approach me about the ones I still have, please read this FAQ about my domains.
 It will dampen your enthusiasm, I bet.